 During your medical intake, we will determine if you need to alter your medication regime prior to treatment.
 There are only a few medications that should be altered prior to initiating treatment.
 For instance, stimulant medications, benzodiazepines, and medications like Lamictal may need to be held or adjusted prior to treatment.

-After a ketamine infusion, it is normal to feel somewhat tired or loopy for several hours.
+After receiving a ketamine infusion, it is normal to feel slightly tired or loopy for several hours.
 It would be unsafe to drive after a session so we do require that you arrange a family/friend to pick you up or utilize a taxi or other ride service.

 For chronic pain treatment, it is more difficult to keep baseline pain levels down and flair-ups without maintenance infusions ongoing.
-The majority of patients with chronic pain will do sessions every 3-6 weeks to keep the pain reduced.
+The majority of patients with chronic pain will do sessions every 30-90 days to keep the baseline pain levels reduced.

 You can expect to be at the clinic for approximately 2 hours.
-There are many factors that influence the length of the infusion but most patients will receive a 35-45 minute ketamine infusion.
-Your Ketamine Assisted Psychotherapy trained therapist and medical provider will be by your side throughout your entire time during the infusion.
+There are many factors that influence the length of the infusion but most patients will receive a 35-50 minute ketamine infusion.
+Your Ketamine Assisted Psychotherapy trained therapist and a registered nurse will be by your side throughout your entire time during the infusion.
 Your therapist will be with you before to help set goals for the session, during for guidance and processing, and after for continued therapy, integration, and reflection.